“Mistérios da meia-noite” (Zé Ramalho, 1985)

 At that same time

-In that same village
+In that same village, he gave himself

 To his love, why?

-To end up with the pious
+He didn’t want to end up like the pious

 Not even between God